prestodb/presto/presto-docs/src/main/sphinx/sql/drop-function.rst

 Description
 -----------

-Drop an existing function.
+Drop existing functions that matches the given function name.

-When ``TEMPORARY`` is specified, a temporary function with the given signature is dropped.
+The optional parameter type list can be specified to narrow down the match to a specific function signature.

-The optional ``IF EXISTS`` clause causes the ``NOT_FOUND`` error to be suppressed if the function does not exists.
+The optional ``IF EXISTS`` clause causes the ``NOT_FOUND`` error to be suppressed if no matching function signature exists.

-Each ``DROP FUNCTION`` statement can only drop one function at a time.
-If multiple functions are matched by not specifying the parameter type list, the query would fail.
+When ``TEMPORARY`` is specified, temporary functions with matching criteria are dropped.

 Examples